-It's easy to cook too much or too little chicken, especially if you are feeding guests and you don't know their eating habits.
+It's easy to cook too much or too little chicken or turkey, especially if you are feeding guests and you don't know their eating habits.
 You might also have difficulty calculating amounts if you're cooking for many more—or fewer—people than usual.
 A wide variety of vegetables and side dishes can also make a difference in how much protein you serve.

-According to the American Heart Association, a serving size of meat or poultry is 3 to 4 ounces, or about the size of a computer mouse or deck of cards.
+According to the American Heart Association, a serving size of meat or poultry is 3 to 4 ounces for adults—or a portion that is about the size of a computer mouse or deck of cards.
 Some people are heavier meat-eaters than others, so if you aren't sure, you should err on the side of more.
-Also, consider whether or not you want leftovers for sandwiches, snacking, or subsequent meals.
+Also, consider whether or not you want leftovers for sandwiches, snacking, or subsequent casseroles and meals.

-If you are feeding children, allow about 1 ounce of cooked chicken for children ages 1 to 6, and about 2 to 3 ounces for children ages 7 to 10.
-For an average family of four, plan on about 1 pound of chicken (without bone or skin).
+If you are feeding children, allow about 1 ounce of cooked poultry for children ages 1 to 6, and about 2 to 3 ounces for children ages 7 to 10.
+For an average family of four, plan on about 1 pound of chicken or turkey (without bone or skin).

 Cooked Boneless Chicken